 Tax season is upon us and so are the con artists.
-The most popular scam as of late is not a new one; it’s been happening since October 2013 and has collected about $26.5 million from their victims - the tax scam.
-In this hoax, a caller pretends to be an agent from the IRS, complete with a badge number.
+In one of the more popular scams, a caller pretends to be an agent from the IRS, complete with a badge number.
 Even the phone number has a Washington D.C. area code.
 The phony IRS agent says you owe money and threatens arrest, court action, deportation or license revocation.
 They try to scare the person by reading off their address, Social Security number and other personal information.

 Don’t fall for the threats.
 According to the IRS, the agency will never: